“I woke up, I showered, I did my hair, and I put on minimal makeup like I do every single day when I’m not in quarantine.”

 The good thing about feeling tired is that there are plenty of good ways to manipulate your eye makeup into helping you look otherwise.
 Byrdie’s senior social media manager Kelly Gallagher swears by the curling powers of Too Faced Better Than Sex Mascara: “I look polished but not like I tried too hard,” she says.
 For another quick fix on-screen and off, she swears by Lumify Eye Drops.
 “They just make your eyes so white!” she promises.
-“Nikita Dragun taught me about this magic potion, and I’ve turned back.
+“Nikita Dragun taught me about this magic potion, and I’ve never turned back.
 I can’t believe there was a time I wasn’t using these eye drops.”

 When you’re on your last pair of clean pajamas, sometimes it just feels impossible to pull yourself together.
 Lucky for us all, Zoom has your back.
 The Touch Up My Appearance option retouches your display with a soft-focus feature; just click the arrow next to the video icon in a meeting, click Video Settings, then select Touch Up My Appearance.
 Like a real-time smoothing feature, Zoom’s filter gives you a more polished look when you’re wearing minimal or no makeup.

 Byrdie GM/Editor-in-Chief Leah Wyar swears by this secret Zoom feature for looking more awake, as well as an essence-oil-cream, micro-concealing her skin, a swipe of mascara and some lip tint.
-“I wanted a glowing complexion like my colleagues were showing off during their WFH situations, but it in the barest, minimal way possible,” she explains.
+“I wanted a glowing complexion like my colleagues were showing off during their WFH situations, but in the barest, minimal way possible,” she explains.
 “I started wearing top knots or parting my hair differently.
 I checked the box on the ‘Touch Up My Appearance’ Zoom filter.
 Maybe it was the makeup, or perhaps it was just getting back into a routine.
 But I ended my second week with a bit more calmness and confidence."